-If any of the up to 32 temperature sensors is configured to report to the host, the CFA635+FBSCAB will send Temperature Sensor Reports for each selected sensor every second, please see the command 19 (0x13): Set Up Temperature Reporting.
+If any of the temperature sensors connected to the CFA635-xxx-KU+FBSCAB are configured to report to the host, the CFA635-xxx-KU+FBSCAB will send Temperature Sensor Reports for each selected sensor every second, please see the command 19 (0x13): Set Up Temperature Reporting.
 Temperature Reporting is off when the module is powered on.